 CISE has long been committed to Broadening Participation in Computing (BPC).
-The underrepresentation of many groups-including women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, and persons with disabilities-in computing deprives large segments of the population of the opportunity to be creators of technology and not only consumers.
-Ending underrepresentation will require a range of measures, including institutional programs and activities as well as culture change across colleges, departments, classes, and research groups.
+The underrepresentation of many groups-including women, persons with disabilities, Blacks and African Americans, Hispanics and Latinos, American Indians, Alaska Natives, Native Hawaiians, and Other Pacific Islanders-in computing deprives large segments of the population of the opportunity to be creators of technology instead of only consumers.
+Ending underrepresentation will require a range of measures, including institutional programs and activities as well as culture changes across colleges, departments, classes, and research groups.

-With this solicitation, CISE is continuing the BPC pilot effort started in 2018 encouraging the research community to engage in meaningful BPC activities.
-This pilot builds on many of the programs, research, and resources created through CISE's past and ongoing investments in BPC, and it aligns with the recommendations of the Strategic Plan for Broadening Participation produced by the CISE Advisory Committee in 2012.
-Specifically:

-• Each Medium project proposal must include a BPC plan.
+With this solicitation, CISE is continuing the BPC effort started in 2018 that encourages the research community to engage in meaningful BPC activities.
+The CISE BPC effort builds on many of the programs, research, and resources created through CISE's past and ongoing investments in BPC, and it aligns with the recommendations of the Strategic Plan for Broadening Participation produced by the CISE Advisory Committee in 2012.
+Specifically: Each Medium project must include a BPC plan (see details in Proposal Preparation).
 CISE encourages the use of the resources available at the NSF-funded BPCnet Resource Portal (https://bpcnet.org).
-BPCnet provides BPC project and departmental plan templates, suggested activities, and opportunities for consultant services.
-BPC plans must be included as a Supplementary Document that is up to 3-pages long and include roles for all PIs and co-PIs.
-PIs from institutions with departmental BPC plans verified by BPCnet.org should refer to the Proposal Preparation Instructions for further guidance.
+BPCnet provides BPC project and departmental plan templates, suggested activities, opportunities for consultant services, and publicly available data to support Pls and Departments in creating their BPC Plans.
+CISE encourages Pls to leverage departmental plans verified by BPCnet to coordinate efforts within their institution.
+BPC plans must include roles for all Pls and co-Pls and be included as a Supplementary Document, following the guidelines as described in the Proposal Preparation Instructions.